-1. The right to inspect and review the student's education records within 45 days of the day the College receives a request for access.
+- 1. The right to inspect and review the student's education records within 45 days of the day the College receives a request for access.
 Students should submit to the Registrar a written request that identifies the record(s) they wish to inspect.
 The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
 The student must bring valid photo identification to the appointment.
-Students will not be provided with copies of any part of their records other than the College transcript unless the inability to obtain copies of any part of his or her record other than the transcript would effectively prevent him or her from exercising his or her right to inspect and review his or her education records.

-- 2. The right to request the amendment of any parts of the student's education records that the student believes are inaccurate or otherwise in violation of the student's privacy rights under FERPA.
-Students who request amendment of a record that they believe is inaccurate should submit a written request to the Registrar in which they clearly identify the part of the record they want changed and why it is inaccurate.
+Students will not be provided with copies of any part of their records other than the College transcript unless the inability to obtain copies of any part of their record other than the transcript would effectively prevent them from exercising their right to inspect and review their education records. - 2.
+The right to request the amendment of any parts of the student's education records that the student believes are inaccurate or otherwise in violation of the student's privacy rights under FERPA.
 If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of the right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.
-If, after a hearing, the College decides that the records are not inaccurate, misleading, or otherwise in violation of the student's rights, the student may place in the records a statement commenting upon the information and setting forth reasons for disagreeing with the decision. - 3.
-The right to withhold consent to disclosures of personally identifiable information ("PII") contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+Further information regarding the student's request for an amendment and the hearing procedures can be found in Section D. below.

+3. The right to withhold consent to disclosures of personally identifiable information ("PII") contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 It shall be a condition of the College's disclosure of PII to a third party (1) that the party to which the information is released will not permit any other party to have access to such information without the written consent of the student and (2) that the released information may be used only for the purposes for which the disclosure was made.
 These conditions do not apply to certain subpoenas and court orders.

-Under FERPA, records containing PII may be disclosed without consent as follows:
+Under FERPA, records containing PII may be disclosed without a student's consent as follows: